 Common uses for conditional questions include:

-- Having different type of people answer different questions.
+- Having different types of people answer different questions.

 - Only providing more detail when required.